openSUSE/news-o-o/_posts/2011-10-09-opensuse-weekly-news-issue-196-is-out-with.markdown

 Linux is, by design, a very secure operating system, but so what?
 You can have the best
         security system in the world on your house, but if you leave your front-door open anyone can still walk in.
 Even people who know better, like Linux kernel developers, blow it sometimes.
-        That™s what happened to the [Linux Foundation](http://www.linuxfoundation.org)™s constellation of sites.
+        Thatâ€™s what happened to the [Linux Foundation](http://www.linuxfoundation.org)â€™s constellation of sites.
 [Multiple important Linux sites were down for weeks](http://www.zdnet.com/blog/open-source/some-linux-foundation-crack-attack-details-emerge/9535) and as of October 3rd, [kernel.org](http://http://kernel.org) is still down.
-This doesn™t have to happen to you.
-Here are a few simple suggestions from me, and some more advanced ones from [Greg Kroah-Hartman](http://www.kroah.com/log/), one of Linux™s lead
+This doesnâ€™t have to happen to you.
+Here are a few simple suggestions from me, and some more advanced ones from [Greg Kroah-Hartman](http://www.kroah.com/log/), one of Linuxâ€™s lead
         developers. (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/Logo-PlanetSUSE.png)Planet SUSEâ–²â–¼

+â€œ

 [Andrew Wafaa: Hardware needed for openSUSE on ARM](http://www.wafaa.eu/entry/hardware-needed-for-opensuse-on-arm-1-71.html)